 - In all other situations, Aim Down Sights.

-These rules will work with all weapons, but they are extremely primitive, and may actually hurt a better player.
+These rules will work with all weapons, but they are extremely primitive.
 You will learn when to bend or break these rules as you get more experience.

 First Person Shooter Basics